 - Serviced Office Providers for booking purposes only

 - Out of hours call answering

 Our data retention policy is governed by the DPA & GDPR and by our professional regulatory body The Solicitors Regulatory Authority (SRA) details of which you can request.

 Asking Us to Delete Your Personal Details

 The terms of the GDPR provide that you have the right to erasure of your personal data under specific circumstances.
 We will consider each such request on an individual basis.
-Please contact our DPO for more information.
+Please contact our data controller for more information.

 Updating or Correcting Your Personal Data

-We will correct or update your personal data as soon as possible following a written request from you detailing the information that requires amendment; again please contact our DPO if you have any queries regarding this issue.
+We will correct or update your personal data as soon as possible following a written request from you detailing the information that requires amendment; again please contact our data controller in regard to this issue.